-The Institutional Review Board of the INER (Mexico City, Mexico) reviewed and approved the protocols for genetic studies under which all subjects were recruited.
-All subjects provided written informed consent for genetic studies, and they authorised the storage of their genomic DNA at the INER repositories for this and future studies.
-After obtaining signed informed consent letters from patients and household contacts, we performed venipuncture to obtain 10 mL peripheral blood.
+The Institutional Review Board of the National Institute of Respiratory Diseases reviewed and approved the protocols for genetic studies under which all subjects were recruited.
+All subjects provided written informed consent for genetic studies, and they authorized the storage of their genomic DNA at The National Institute of Respiratory Diseases repositories for this and future studies.
+After obtaining the signed informed consent letter from patients and household contacts, we performed venipuncture to obtain 10 ml of peripheral blood.

-For this study, we enrolled only individuals whose last two generations were born in Mexico (Mexican Mestizos).
-We have studied several genetic polymorphic markers in Mexican Mestizos, and the admixture estimations have revealed an important contribution of Amerindian (\sim 60%) and Caucasian (30%) genes, with only 5-10% African genes [9].
+For this study we enrolled only those individuals whose last two generations were born in Mexico (Mexican Mestizos).
+We have studied several genetic polymorphic markers in Mexican Mestizos, and the admixture estimations have revealed an important contribution of Amerindian (~60 %) and Caucasian genes (30%), and only 5-10% of African genes [9].